Information on our entry fees and other charges.

 We passed savings of £42 million back to schools and colleges by refunding 26 per cent of entry fees for summer 2020.
-Also, while we normally review our fees before the start of each new school year, we’re pleased to say that we’re keeping the 2020 entry fees for our qualifications frozen for the autumn series.
+Also, while we normally review our fees before the start of each new school year, we’re pleased to say that we kept the 2020 entry fees for our qualifications frozen for the autumn series.

 Fees for 2021

-We know that schools continue to face budgetary challenges.
-Our overall aim is to keep our prices competitive, while taking account of the changes to the exam system and regulation which are leading to increased costs.
+We know that schools continue to face budgetary challenges, so our overall aim is to keep our prices competitive, while taking account of the extraordinary circumstances which are leading to increased costs.

 This approach helps us to continue to offer schools and colleges as wide a choice of subjects as possible.
 It also secures the future of our qualifications by enabling us to invest in in our technology so it’s supported by a strong, modern, cloud-based platform, which will help protect both us and our customers from the growing cyber threat.